-Additional Subsidization means to provide assistance in the form of principal forgiveness, negative interest rate loans, or grants in accordance with the Clean Water Act (CWA) Section 603(i) as amended by the Water Resources Reform and Development Act of 2014 (WRRDA) and the terms and conditions of the current capitalization grant.
+Additional Subsidization means to provide assistance from the CWSRF Based Program in the form of principal forgiveness, negative interest rate loans, grants, other forgiveness, and through buying, refinancing, or restructuring debt (or any combination of these) in accordance with the Clean Water Act (CWA) Section 603(i) as amended by the Water Resources Reform and Development Act of 2014 (WRRDA) and the terms and conditions of the current capitalization grant.
+Additional Subsidization from the CWSRF General Supplemental Program may be provided in the form of principal forgiveness, and grants.
 Priority for additional subsidies may be given to communities that could not otherwise afford such projects and as set forth in this IUP.